mramshaw/Node-Linting-and-Testing/README.md

 - [x] Add a note on when Snyk.io conducts vulnerability scans (on code check-in, as well as scheduled scans)
 - [x] Add a note on disabling `eslint` rules
 - [x] Add a note about GitHub Actions
+- [x] Add a note about GitHub and their vulnerability scans
 - [x] Add more examples for CIaaS
 - [ ] Investigate [Serenity](http://thucydides.info/#/) [BDD framework for validating use cases]
 - [ ] Investigate [SpecFlow](http://specflow.org/) [BDD framework that describes itself as "Cucumber for .NET"]